 - 1) Read each chapter carefully before coming to class.
-Not every detail will be covered in lecture, but you are still expected to understand the whole chapter. - 2) As you read the chapter, attempt to do the in-chapter sample and follow up problems and the corresponding end-of-chapter practice problems.
+Not every detail will be covered in lecture, but you are still expected to understand the whole chapter.
+Students should plan to read 1-1.5 chapters per week. - 2) As you read the chapter, attempt to do the in-chapter sample and follow up problems and the corresponding end-of-chapter practice problems.
 Exam questions will often be very similar to the problems mentioned above; therefore, make sure you can do all of these problems comfortably before an exam.
 Try to first do these problems without looking at the solutions.
 This is very important since you will not have a solutions manual/answers on an exam!!
 Educational research tells us that it is just as important for your brain to see mistakes as it is for your brain to figure out the correct pathway.
-It also tells us that you must see the same information at least three times within 48 hours in order to retain that information. - 3) DO NOT FALL BEHIND WITH THE READING OR HOMEWORK!!
+It also tells us that you must see the same information at least three times within 48 hours in order to retain that information. - 3) Practice problems will be given in the form of take-home "quizzes."
+These will not be graded, but it is a trend that students who successfully complete the quizzes also do quite well on the in-class exams. - 4) DO NOT FALL BEHIND WITH THE READING OR HOMEWORK!!
 This is the number one mistake you can make.
 Concepts in chemistry are like building blocks.
 Initially, you learn one topic to build up to larger concepts.
 If you are shaky on a topic early on, your whole foundation will be unstable.
-To avoid this, try to read ahead of the scheduled lecture topics and keep up with the homework. - 4) In addition to completing the homework, it is also recommended that you discuss ideas and concepts with your peers in study groups and come to office hours to discuss ideas with me as well.
+To avoid this, try to read ahead of the scheduled lecture topics and keep up with the homework. - 5) In addition to completing the homework, it is also recommended that you discuss ideas and concepts with your peers in study groups and come to office hours to discuss ideas with the instructor as well.
 There are usually several questions on the exam that will test your conceptual understanding and there will always be at least one type of problem on the exam that you have never seen before to determine how well you can integrate ideas and concepts.